Nitin1234567898/Testgen/README.md

 1. Enter a description of the Java test scenario you want to generate
 2. Click "Generate Java Test Case"
-3. Wait for Gemini AI to process your request (simulated with a 2-second delay)
+3. Wait for Groq AI to process your request (simulated with a 2-second delay)
 4. Review the generated test steps and Java code with TestNG framework
 5. Use the "Reset" button to start over